managarm/bootstrap-managarm/README.md

 1.  `meson` is required.
 There is a Debian package, but as of Debian Stretch, a newer version is required.
     Install it from pip: `pip3 install meson`.
 1. The [xbstrap](https://github.com/managarm/xbstrap) tool is required to build managarm.
 Install it from pip: `pip3 install xbstrap`.
-1. Clone this repo into a `src` directory and create an empty `build` directory:
+1. Create a `managarm` directory and clone this repo into a `src` subdirectory:
     ```bash
+    export MANAGARM_DIR="$HOME/managarm" # In this example we are using $HOME/managarm, but it can be any directory
+    mkdir "$MANAGARM_DIR" && cd "$MANAGARM_DIR"
     git clone https://github.com/managarm/bootstrap-managarm.git src
-    mkdir build
     ```

 ## Building

-1. Change into the build directory
+1. Create and change into a `build` directory
     ```
-    cd build/
+    mkdir build && cd build
     ```
 1. Initialize the build directory with
     ```